khalid-naami/khalid-naami.github.io/blog/2026-05-01-options-physics-synergy.md

 $$ \Gamma = \frac{\partial \Delta}{\partial S} = \frac{\partial^2 V}{\partial S^2} $$

 *   **Low Gamma:** You are on cruise control.
 Your speed (Delta) remains constant.
 *   **High Gamma:** You are floored.
 Your speed (Delta) is jumping from 20 to 50 to 80 mph in seconds.
-This is where the "explosive" profits (or losses) happen.
+This is the realm of the [Power of Gamma](/blog/the-power-of-gamma), where explosive profit acceleration (or loss magnification) occurs.

 ---